 There are various levels of appeal depending on where proceedings originate.
-The Royal Court hears civil appeals from the Magistrate's Court, legislative "judicial review" type appeals under, for example, the population management and planning law regimes, appeals from the Court of Alderney and appeals from the Court of the Seneschal of Sark.
+The Royal Court hears civil appeals from the Magistrate's Court, legislative "judicial review" type appeals under, for example, various regulatory and planning law regimes, appeals from the Court of Alderney and appeals from the Court of the Seneschal of Sark.